-Exquisitely crafted antique pottery pieces from the Far East began to find their way across Europe and in to Great Britain as a consequence of increased communication with - and exploration of – the countries in which it had been produced.
-As a result the name China was to quickly become synonymous with the finer grades of material, and it persists to this day as a generic term for antique ceramic ware.
+Exquisitely crafted antique porcelain pieces from the Far East began to find their way across Europe and in to Great Britain as a consequence of increased communication with - and exploration of – the country in which it was produced.
+As a result, the name China was to quickly become synonymous with the finer grades of material, and it persists to this day as a generic term for antique porcelain wares.

-Naturally, as manufacturing industries in Britain and Western Europe evolved and improved production processes became available from the late 17th century onwards, the logical progression was to look to produce home-grown versions of these once-imported and therefore expensive wares.
-With the impetus of the industrial revolution behind them, British manufacturers refined more broadly-used techniques and began to develop their own unique styles and decorative proficiencies, peculiar to specific locations and factories as they sought to replicate the sought-after pottery from overseas.
+Naturally, as manufacturing industries in Britain and Western Europe evolved during the late 17th century onwards, the logical progression was to look to produce home-grown versions of these once-imported and therefore expensive wares and to find sources of the requisite materials and their blend to produce porcelain-like material.
+With the impetus of the industrial revolution behind them, British manufacturers refined more broadly-used techniques from the continent and began to develop their own unique styles and decorative proficiencies, peculiar to specific locations and factories as they sought to replicate the sought-after pottery from overseas.

-As a result, rather than the mass production of English porcelain as a largely homogenous and indistinct range of products, the roll-call of individual manufacturers with which we are still familiar quickly became part of the 18th century British industrial fabric – Worcester, Royal Crown Derby, numerous Staffordshire potteries, Spode, Chelsea, Rockingham and Coalport to name but a few.
+As a result, rather than the mass production of English porcelain as a largely homogenous and indistinct range of products, the roll-call of individual manufacturers with which we are still familiar quickly became part of the 18th century British industrial fabric – Dr Wall and Worcester porcelain, the Chelsea porcelain of Charles Gouyn, Thomas Turner and Caughley, Derby porcelain, Bow porcelain and Thomas Frye, William Littler and Longton Hall to name but a few.

-They would all go on to develop their own areas of expertise and specialisation, looking to carve a niche in the market place in which they could excel, which means that the modern collector has the option to pursue as narrow or wide-ranging a selection of antique china products as they choose – from something as non-specific as blue and white underglazed dining plates, to – exclusively – Staffordshire salt-glazed stoneware teapots or Alcock’s Cobridge flare-topped spill vases.
+They would all go on to develop their own areas of expertise and specialisation, looking to carve a niche in the market place in which they could excel, which means that the modern collector has the option to pursue as narrow or wide-ranging a selection of antique china products as they choose – from something as non-specific as blue and white underglazed dining plates, to fostering an exclusive interest in Staffordshire salt-glazed stoneware teapots or Alcock’s Cobridge flare-topped spill vases.